Winter trail closures are important for preserving wildlife

 And plenty of the valley’s favorite summer trails double as great spots for winter sports.
 However, a few local trails close for the winter season.
 Usually, the closures protect key habitats for wildlife during the stressful winter months and elk calving season in the spring and early summer.

 As people who like to get outside and enjoy nature while also breaking a sweat, we like to think that our activities are low-impact on the environment.
-However, even just our presence can be a stressor to wildlife.
-A recent study from U.C.
-Berkeley found that when human impact – roads, development, and yes, even hiking trails – stresses wildlife, animals may become more nocturnal in order to avoid human contact.
+However, even our presence can be a stressor to wildlife.
+A recent study from the University of California, Berkeley found that when human impacts — roads, development, and yes, even hiking trails — stress wildlife, animals may become more nocturnal in order to avoid human contact.

-For species who have adapted over thousands of years to certain patterns of activity, changes in this behavior can put prey species more at risk of predation, or it make it more challenging for local predators to hunt.
+For species that have adapted over thousands of years to certain patterns of activity, changes in this behavior can put prey species more at risk of predation or it make it more challenging for local predators to hunt.

 Trails in Avon, Edwards and Minturn with upcoming winter closures are listed below.
-For a complete list, including spring closures, visit Walking Mountains trail closures landing page https://hub.walkingmountains.org/vail-valley-eagle-county-seasonal-trail-closures.
+For a complete list, including spring closures, visit Walking Mountains trail closures landing page.

 Whiskey Creek Trail (USFS #2349)